osuuj/nokia-city-data-analysis/client/features/resources/RESOURCES_REFACTORING_PROGRESS.md

 ### Key Components:
 - ResourceCard: Card component for displaying resource summaries
 - ResourceAccordion: Accordion component for displaying resources by category
+- VirtualizedResourceList: Efficiently renders large lists of resources using virtualization
+- ResourceSkeleton: Provides loading states for resources
+- ResourceErrorBoundary: Handles errors in the resource feature

 ### Data Management:
 - Uses React Query for data fetching and caching